Network Storage [Helios]

 - You have 600MB of storage.
 That may not sound like much but it's plenty of space to store important projects and papers.

-When you login to your office computer or an instructor podium in a classroom, access to your Helios storage is automatically setup.
+Many students use the open computer labs to type papers and work on homework.
+When you login to a lab machine, access to your Helios storage is automatically setup.
 There will be a drive mapped to 'HOME' which is your document storage directory on Helios.
-Many SU folks refer to this as their H: drive or their Helios drive.
+Many students refer to this as their H: drive.